 Softirqs and tasklets are both run by the ksoftirqd daemon.
 There is one ksoftirqd daemon per logical CPU.
 A softirq or tasklet will run on the CPU that triggered its execution.
 Therefore, if a hard interrupt has its affinity set to a specific CPU, the corresponding softirq or tasklet will also run on that CPU.
-The priority of the ksoftirqd is determined by the SOFTIRQ\PRI kernel tunable, which is located under General Setup on the Kernel Configuration GUI.
-By default the value of this tunable is set to zero, which indicates that the ksoftirqd daemon will run as under the SCHED\FIFO scheduling policy at a priority of one less than the highest real-time priority.
-Setting this tunable to a lossifier value specifies the real-time priority value that will be assigned to all ksoftirqd daemons.
+The priority of the ksoftirqd is determined by the SOFTIRQ_PRI and SOFTIRQ_PREEMPT_BLOCK kernel tunables, which are located under General Setup on the Kernel Configuration GUI.
+When SOFTIRQ_PRI is set to a positive number, that number is the priority at which ksoftirqd will run.
+By default, this tunable is set to zero, and the setting of SOFTIRQ_PREEMPT_BLOCK affects the daemon's priority.
+When set to Y, the ksoftirqd daemon will run as under the SCHED_FIFO scheduling policy at a priority of one less than the highest real-time priority.
+When set to N, the ksoftirqd daemon will run at priority zero.